moddio/moddio-docs/overview/interface.md

 # Interface

-The core Moddio interface is the same no matter which template you use.
-After you go to Moddio, go to **Create** to make a new game.
-Then, click the **Create a new game** button, and select your template.
-You will then enter the game and load the game editor.
+The main Moddio interface remains the same no matter which template you choose.
+To start a new game, go to **Create** after opening Moddio.
+Then, click the **Create a new game** button and select your template.
+This will take you into the game and open the game editor.

-By default, you will enter Moddio in Play mode.
-However, as owner of the game, you will have several UI options that are not available to players.
-At the top of the game screen, you will see a navigation bar in the center of your window.
-The bar consists of Editor, Play, Map, Entities, Moderate, Report, and the Publish/Republish button.
+By default, when you enter Moddio, you'll be in Play mode.
+However, as the owner of the game, you'll have additional UI options that regular players don't have.
+At the top of the game screen, there's a navigation bar in the center of your window.
+The bar includes buttons for Editor, Play, Map, Entities, Moderate, Report, and the Publish/Republish button.

 ![Editor Bar](../img/overview/editor-bar.png)

-We will go more in-depth of each button later.
-For now, the primary workspaces are as follows:
+Later on, we'll explore each button in more detail.
+But for now, let's focus on the main workspaces available:

 ## Editor

-This drop-down menu presents options to Export and Import JSON and access Settings.
-In addition, users can access the legacy sandbox by navigating to this drop down menu.
+In the drop-down menu, you can find options to Export and Import JSON and access Settings.
+You can also access the legacy sandbox by selecting this drop-down menu.

 ![Editor Menu](../img/overview/editor-menu.png)

 ## Map

-This workspace gives access to map editing tools.
-The Map Editor currently includes the Cursor, Entities, Stamp Brush, Eraser, Bucket, and Region tools and then a layer selection.
-The Palette below that is sourced from the Settings of the game and presents all tiles available in the currently selected tilesheet to build the map.
+In this workspace, you can use map editing tools.
+The Map Editor provides tools like Cursor, Entities, Stamp Brush, Eraser, Bucket, and Region, along with a layer selection.
+Below that, there's a Palette sourced from the game's Settings.
+It displays all the available tiles from the selected tilesheet for building the map.

 ![Map Workspace](../img/overview/map-editor-tools.png)

 ### Tools and Size Buttons

+Here's a breakdown of each tool in the Map Editor:

-*   The **Cursor Tool** allows you to interact with any regions or entities on the map with a **Left Click**.
+* The **Cursor Tool** allows you to interact with regions or entities on the map with a **Left Click**.
-*   The **Entities Tool** allows you to interact with the entities on the map.
-If you select this tool, a list of all your entities will pop up.
-You can click on the list to select an entity, and then click on the map to drop it in place.
-If you then select the **Cursor Tool**, you can click and drag a corner up or down to change the entity size.
-This makes it very easy to add entities to your map
+* The **Entities Tool** lets you interact with entities on the map.
+When selected, a list of your entities will appear.
+You can choose an entity from the list and place it on the map by clicking.
+Switching back to the **Cursor Tool** allows you to resize the entity by dragging its corners.
-*   The **Stamp Brush** acts like a brush.
-It allows you place your current selected tile selection on the Map with a **Left Click**.
-You can use Alt + Wheel scroll to change the size of your stamp.
+* The **Stamp Brush** works like a brush, placing your selected tile on the map with a **Left Click**.
+You can adjust the size of the brush using Alt + Wheel scroll.
-*   The **Eraser** erases your current tile selection.
-It's useful for removing tiles.
+* The **Eraser** tool removes the selected tile.
+It's handy for deleting tiles.
 * The **Region Tool** allows you to create regions.
-These can be used in Scripts, such as allowing actions and events to occur within defined regions.
+These regions can be used in Scripts to trigger actions or events within specific areas.
-*   **Layer Toggle** is under the tools.
-Layers are ordered from top to bottom, so Trees are always on top of Walls and the Floor layers.
-You can switch layers by clicking on the layer of your choice.
-You are always working on the selected layer and any changes using the tools will occur on that layer.
+* The **Layer Toggle** is located under the tools.
+Layers are ordered from top to bottom, so Trees are always above Walls and the Floor layers.
+You can switch layers by clicking on the desired layer.
+Any changes made using the tools will occur on the selected layer.
-*   **Tile Picker** is in the bottom corner.
-You can toggle the Tile Picker on or off by clicking on **palette** or pressing the **tab** key.
-When expanded, you can select tiles within the palette to place on the map.
+* The **Tile Picker**, found in the bottom corner, can be toggled on or off by clicking on the **palette** or pressing the **tab** key.
+When open, you can select tiles from the palette and place them on the map.
-    <br/><br/>**Right click** on the map will copy the tiles your cursor is currently on top of, including any empty tiles.
+  * **Right-clicking** on the map will copy the tiles currently under your cursor, including any empty tiles.

 ## Entities

-Entities are organized into World, Units, Items, and Projectiles sections.
-In this interface, you will be able to edit the properties, scripts, and cellsheets of anything generated in your game.
-In addition, this workspace allows you to add additional Entities into the game and script each one individually.
-This is where the majority of creating and building your game occurs.
+In the game, there are different things called World, Units, Items, and Projectiles.
+You can change their properties, scripts, and cellsheets using this interface.
+You can also add more things to the game and give each one special instructions.
+This is where you do most of the work to create and build your game.

 ![Entities Workspace](../img/overview/entities-scripts.png)

 ## Report

-You'll see this window split into tabs for Overview, Server Logs, Server Crash, Coin Report, and Cohort analysis.
-This allows you to view data about your game's performance and stats.
-You'll also see how many coins you've earned from the game.
+The window is divided into different tabs: Overview, Server Logs, Server Crash, Coin Report, and Cohort analysis.
+These tabs show you information about how well your game is doing and its statistics.
+You can also see how many coins you've earned from playing the game.

 ![Report Menu](../img/overview/report-workspace.png)